 We highly encourage students to review provided information and sample questions before taking the placement assessment.
 Please note that Accuplacer offers a web-based study app for your computer, smartphone, or tablet.
-This app is free now and features practice tests in Arithmetic, Elementary Algebra, College-Level Math, and Reading Comprehension.
+This app is Free and features practice assessments in Next Generation Quantitative Reasoning, Algebra, and Statistics, Next Generation Advanced Algebra and Functions, and Next Generation Reading.
+ESL practice assessments are also available.
 For more information, please visit the ACCUPLACER Web-Based Study App.

 To schedule a Placement Assessment:

 What is the English Section of the Placement Assessment like?

 The Next Generation Reading and WritePlacer Essay are administered through the College Board’s computer-based assessment ACCUPLACER.

 Next Generation Reading: Part I

 The Next Generation Reading assessment is composed of twenty questions.
 The Reading Comprehension assessment will assess a student’s ability to develop meaning from a range of prose texts and to determine the meaning of words and phrases in short and extended contexts.